-Across two rounds of funding in 2023, fellowship applications will be peer-reviewed by a funding panel of researchers, practitioners and members of the KRP lived experience working group.
+Across two rounds of funding in 2023, fellowship applications will be peer-reviewed by a funding panel of researchers, practitioners and members of the KRP lived Kent Research Partnership Study Protocol v3.0, 19/02/2025 experience working group.
 The COIs on this application have a wide range of skills and expertise to support and deliver social care projects on topics such as; care homes (AMT, NS, RM), domiciliary care (JF, SA, AMT, WZ), dementia (RM, AMT, NS), end of life (RM), younger adults (NS, AMT), social work (EP, RM, WZ), occupational therapy (JM), care planning/assessment and review (AMT, NS), workforce (SA, JF, FH) and care markets (JF, SA).
 In addition, we are able support projects using qualitative (NS, FH, LW, RM, WZ, AMT), quantitative (JF, SA, WZ, RM, AMT) and econometric techniques (SA and JF).
 This knowledge will be utilised flexibly across the project timeline to support the practitioner-researchers from the development of the application to the data analysis and interpretation.

-Additional support funded by RDS-SE (design), CRN KSS (recruitment) and ARC KSS (governance, wider academic expertise and project delivery guidance/support) will increase resources supporting these projects and add value to the proposals.
+Additional support funded by RRDN (recruitment) and ARC KSS (governance, wider academic expertise and project delivery guidance/support) will increase resources supporting these projects and add value to the proposals.